grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "They're turning Percy."
 Said Hemi.
 He tapped a light rhythm on Cassandra's shoulder to draw her attention to a new unique sound in their headsets.
 "Sounds like they are flooding torpedo tubes."

 A loud ping came from the sub with the ram and echoed across the hull of the _Prospect_.
-The ranging equipment lit up with the exact distance and direction of the sub with the ram.
+The ranging equipment lit up with the exact distance and direction of the pursuing sub.
 Hemi read the coordinates off the range display and relayed them to Percy.
-"They're ranging ping puts them at 612 meters of our rear port side."
+"Their ranging ping puts them at 612 meters of our rear port side."

 "Now they have everything they need to fire on us."
 Percy said to herself.